 communications, thoughts and/or experiences down.
 Those writings were passed down from generation to generation in written form and are now many people's "holy scripture" or

-"sacred writings".
+"sacred writings" or "prophetic writings".
 So for hundreds of millions of people, reading their holy scripture is their primary way of hearing from, and knowing about God.

 Another popular way people use to try and know God or to hear from God is from other living people.
 Thus, each religion and/or sect has its living "oracles" - men and/or women